libis/CinemaRural/README.md

 ## Collective Access Installation Profile
 The Cinema Rural Film Database currently uses [Collective Access 1.7.6](https://collectiveaccess.org/) (CA) as a cataloguig tool.
 CA uses a cataloguing profile that was developed specifically for this database: [cinema_rural.xml](https://github.com/libis/CinemaRural/blob/master/cinema_rural.xml).

 Instructions for installing a CA with an external profile are available at the [CA Wiki](https://docs.collectiveaccess.org/wiki/Installation_profile).

 ## CSV Import Script & Template
 For the purpose of uploading data exports from other memory institutions about rural films, a CSV import script and template have been developed.
 The import script uses a CA-specific language and is recorded in a spreadsheet that you have to upload in CA: [CA CSV Import Script v1.0](https://github.com/libis/CinemaRural/blob/master/CA%20Import%20Script.xlsx).

 More information about the syntax used is available at the [CA Wiki](https://docs.collectiveaccess.org/wiki/Data_Importer#Overview).

 The script requires the use of the following CSV template: [CinemaRuralCsvImportTemplate](https://github.com/libis/CinemaRural/blob/master/CinemaRuralCsvImportTemplate.csv).

 ## EBUCORE Export Script
 For the purpose of sharing data from the Cinema Rural Film Database with other organisations, an EBUCORE export script has been developed.
 This export script also uses a CA-specific language and is recorded in a spreadsheet that you have to upload in CA:  [CinemaRuralEbucoreExportScript-v1.0](https://github.com/libis/CinemaRural/blob/master/CinemaRuralEbucoreExportScript-v1.0.xlsx).

-More information about the syntax used is availbale at the [CA Wiki](https://docs.collectiveaccess.org/wiki/Data_Exporter).
+More information about the syntax used is available at the [CA Wiki](https://docs.collectiveaccess.org/wiki/Data_Exporter).

 ## Cinema Rural OAI-PMH Endpoint
 For the purpose of enabling synchronisation of data between the Cinema Rural Film Database and other film databases, an OAI-PMH endpoint has been configured on top of the CA database.

+Documentation about the syntax of the OAI-PMH protocol is available at http://www.openarchives.org/OAI/openarchivesprotocol.html.

+The base URL for the endpoint is: https://www.hetvirtueleland.be/ca_cag_17_test/service.php/OAI/ebucore_cag_film/request

+* A list of all identifiers for the records available: https://www.hetvirtueleland.be/ca_cag/service.php/OAI/ebucore_cag_film/request?verb=ListIdentifiers
+* A full harvest of all records: https://www.hetvirtueleland.be/ca_cag/service.php/OAI/ebucore_cag_film/request?verb=ListRecords
+* An example of a GetRecord request: https://www.hetvirtueleland.be/ca_cag/service.php/OAI/ebucore_cag_film/request?verb=GetRecord&identifier=oai:oai.cag:1

+The &metadataPrefix allow you to define the result format.
+Default result format is: metadataPrefix=ebucore